 The person investigating the complaint will have full access to all the information and personnel that they require to investigate your complaint properly.
 They may contact you directly to discuss and confirm your heads of complaints and request any further information from you to assist the investigation.

 We will ask the person investigating the complaint to recommend the action which they believe would be recommended by the Legal Ombudsman if the complaint was referred to them.

 The person investigating your complaint will provide you with a detailed assessment report together with their recommendations to resolve the complaint, if any.
-A copy of which will be first forwarded to the Managing Partner for review.
+A copy of which will be first forwarded to a Director or Member for review.
 We will generally follow the recommendations made but if we think they are not appropriate we will explain our reasons to you.

 We have 8 weeks from the date we receive your complaint to fully investigate and provide our final response to you.
 If we have to change any of the timescales above, we will contact you to explain our reasons why.

 You will not be charged for our time spent dealing with a complaint internally.

 If you are still not satisfied, the next step is for you to contact the Legal Ombudsman by one of the following methods: